Joint Ownership of Property in Portugal: The Essential Guide for Co-owners

 Joint Ownership in Portugal

-Each type has its own implications for investors.
+ach of which has its own implications for investors.
 Horizontal property ownership, where individuals own private units while sharing common areas, is particularly prevalent in condominium settings.

 Types of Joint Ownership Structures